 It is important to reflect on how you might take forward any insights you have gained from your Wraw report.
-Completing the team action sheet below and integrating this into planning can help you to get closer to achieving your goals.
-This action sheet can be completed together as a team or with additional support, such as from your Wraw practitioner or coach:
+Completing the team action action sheet below and integrating this into planning can help you to get closer to achieving your goals.
+This action sheet can be completed together as a team or with additional support, such as from your Wraw Practitioner or coach:

-Development goal What are the team's goals?
+Development goals What are the team's goals?
 What can you realistically achieve and by when?
 Reality What are the key elements or takeaways that have been highlighted from Wraw?
-Options What are the options going forward?
-What are the likely obstacles along the way?
-How will you overcome them?
+Options What are your options going forward?
 Actions What action will the team take and by when?
 Will the team need support to achieve goals?
 Who will you ask to support you?

-The resources overleaf may help you to complete your team action sheet, as well as provide more general support to enhance your resilience and wellbeing.
+The resources overleaf may help you to complete your personal action sheet, as well as provide more general support to enhance your resilience and wellbeing.